coyote-team/coyote-wp/readme.txt

 When the plugin is installed and its filters are enabled, it replaces image alt attributes in your posts with those retrieved from a Coyote service.
 When Coyote service moderators change image descriptions and remote updates are enabled, those filters will also reflect these updates.

+== Use of 3rd party service ==

-Once the plugin is set up to connect to a valid Coyote API account, image meta-data stored in your WordPress installation may potentially be stored by Coyote.
+Once the plugin is set up to connect to a valid [Coyote service](https://www.coyote.pics) API account, image meta-data stored in your WordPress installation may potentially be stored by the Coyote service.
 The plugin may also query the Coyote service to provide necessary functionality.
 Please familiarise yourself with the [Coyote Terms of Service](https://www.coyote.pics/terms-of-service/).